sodadata/docs/soda-cl/anomaly-detection.md

 3. **Use different `interval_width` hyperparameter if you want more sensitive model**.
 The default value is `0.999` which means that the model will use 99.9% confidence interval.
 It means that if the predicted value is outside of 99.9% interval, it will be marked as an anomaly.
 If you want to have a more sensitive model, you can try to decrease this value.
 However, it may lead to false positive alarms.

-4. **Use `tune` configuration only if it is necessary.** Hyperparameter tuning is an expensive process since the model tries all possible combinations of the hyperparameters.
+4. **Use `dynamic` configuration only if it is necessary.** Hyperparameter tuning is an expensive process since the model tries all possible combinations of the hyperparameters.
 Therefore, we discourage using hyperparameter tuning unless it is really necessary.
 If you need to use hyperparameter tuning, then we recommend to tune `change_point_prior_scale` and `seasonality_prior_scale` hyperparameters.
 These two hyperparameters have the most impact on the model.

+## Handling Common Anomaly Detection Issues

+### Dealing with tight confidence intervals

+lorem ipsum

+### Dealing with sudden pattern changes

+lorem ipsum

+### Dealing with seasonality

+lorem ipsum

 ## Troubleshoot Soda Scientific installation